LinuxJedi/linuxjedi.co.uk/content/blog/2017/04/03/leftist-heaps.md

 Date: 2017-04-04 10:30
 Category: Data Struct & Algo
 Tags: heaps, maw
-Summary: Summary for leftist heaps
+Summary: Summary for leftist heap

 This is the summary of *leftist heaps* part in MAW Chapter 6.